-“Many people don’t know that stalking IS abuse,” Natasha Adler, Domestic Violence Advocate at SafeHouse Denver, said.
+“Many people don’t know that stalking IS abuse,” Natasha Adler, Director of Survivor Services at SafeHouse Denver, said.
 “It is the abuse of power and control dynamics in a relationship through intimidation and fear.
 Stalking can be just as powerful a fear tactic as physical violence.”

 WHAT IS STALKING?